anubhawsinghas/Contact-form-/README.md

 3. For avoid the refresh of the page during duplicate submissions. =>  apply window location with alert.

 4. Save the form data with IP Address and current timestamp in database.

+5. Write Logic for send email (not working on local server, it will work on live but do not try on live because i have not any live server.)